Cotton Fabric Types You Can Use To Sew Clothes With!

 Batiste

-A lightweight and smooth weave, simliar to cambric, but made from cotton or linen.
+A lightweight and smooth weave, similiar to cambric, but made from cotton or linen.
 Cotton batiste fabric has a small amount of drape and is often used for summer clothing such as blouses, dresses and skirts because of how lightweight and sheer it is.

 Broderie Anglaise